cloud-gov/cg-site/_docs/services/external-domain-service.md

 ### Migrating from another AWS account

 No two CloudFront distributions may have the same alternate domain names (CNAMEs) across all AWS accounts.
 AWS has instructions for [moving an alternate domain name to a different distribution using wildcard domains](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-move).
-However, because the external domain broker does not currently support wildcard domains, you must delete your source distribution and related DNS CNAME records before creating the new domain-with-cdn service instance in cloud.gov.
+However, because the external domain broker does not currently support wildcard domains, you must delete your source distribution and related DNS CNAME records before creating the new domain-with-cdn service instance in Cloud.gov.
 This will require downtime for your site during your migration.